-ADIA uses external managers to complement its internal capabilities in the management of our index-replicating - or "beta" - investments across the various asset classes and geographies.
+ADIA uses external managers to complement its internal capabilities in the management of investments across the various asset classes and geographies.

 In recognition of the important role they play, we devote time and effort to the process of recruiting and monitoring external managers.
-Our due diligence teams begin by creating a long list of potential managers in any given asset class and strategy, sourced from extensive internal databases.
-We then analyse these managers on the basis of ADIA's "Four Ps Framework".
+Our CISD due diligence teams begin by creating a long list of potential managers in any given asset class and strategy, sourced from extensive internal databases.
+We then analyse these managers on the basis of ADIA's "Four Ps Framework" - Philosophy, Process, People and Performance.